jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Connecting a *parameter* directly to a *command* definition inside an object is *the* implicit notation for interchangeability between command parameters and class commands, because it is useful for editing and it is unambiguous as to which objects are called / which object are the parameters.

 In object oriented all members of the class, that the command is part of, were available directly from within the command, without qualifying them with the object name, in other words: without accessing them through an object.
 But in commands and classes loosely coupled, the object a command is called upon is like accessing an object inside the command anyway.
-But perhaps this notation will be changed in the future.
+But perhaps this notation might be changed in the future.
 Or perhaps not: this may be a concession you need to make.

 \> 2008-09-06 Actually, if you make the command parameter object a triangle, then the members of the triangle sort of melt together with the command, making the triangle’s members direct available without any further qualification.
 To prevent the triangle’s members to be directly accessible through the command object, you can just make the triangle Private.
 But then you have the problem, that the parameter is Private, which does not make it a parameter of the command anymore, but a Private object.
 The solution is to add a private triangle to the command, that is a reference to the parameter. < See picture on paper 2008-09-06. >